Jordi Pasqualin: Club career

-Pasqualin was educated at The King's School Gloucester and is another product of the Gloucester Rugby Academy.
+Pasqualin was educated at the King's School, Gloucester, and trained at Gloucester Rugby Academy.

 He made his senior Premiership debut as a replacement for Gloucester against Bristol in November 2008 and has been capped by England at U18 and U20 level.
 He played for Moseley in the Championship whilst on dual registration where he helped Moseley beat Leeds to win the EDF Energy National Trophy at Twickenham in 2009, and Hartpury College win the BUSA Championship at Twickenham the same year.
-Pasqualin was a key player in Gloucester's successful LV Cup winning team in 2011, playing 80 minutes in their 34-7 final victory over Newcastle Falcons, the team he then went on to join that summer.
+Pasqualin was a key player in Gloucester's successful LV Cup winning team in 2011, playing 80 minutes in their 34–7 final victory over Newcastle Falcons, the team he then went on to join that summer.

 Pasqualin was a member of the England U20 squad in the 2009 and 2010 Six Nations and also featured in the Gloucester first team squad as the season progressed.